-External diameter of of cable, mm Distance between fastening points for cables, mm
+External diameter of cable, mm Distance between fastening points for cables, mm

-over up to without armour with armour with mineral insulation
+over up to without armour with mineral insulation

-- 8 200 250 300
+8 200 250 300

 8 13 250 300 370

 13 20 300 350 450

 20 30 350 400 450

 30 400 450 450

-- 16.8.5.3 Cables shall be fastened in such a manner that mechanical strains in cables, if any, are not transmitted to their inlets or connections. - 16.8.5.4 Cable runs and cables installed parallel to shell plating shall be fastened to ship's structures.
+- 16.8.5.3 Cables shall be fastened in such a manner that mechanical strains in cables, if any, are not transmitted to their inlets or connections. - 16.8.5.4 Cable runs and cables installed parallel to shell plating shall be fastened to ship's structures. - On watertight bulkheads and masts, cables shall be fastened on special supports (saddles, tray plates, chocks, etc.). - 16.8.5.5 Cables running parallel to bulkhead subject to sweating shall be installed on bridges or on perforated panels in such a manner that free space is reserved between cables and bulkheads. - 16.8.5.6 Cable runs shall be installed with a minimum number of crossings.
+The height of structures for crossing cable runs shall provide a distance between runs of not less than 5 mm.
+At places where cables cross each other and where it is impossible to leave an air gap, sheet rubber gaskets shall be applied. - 16.8.5.7 For ships constructed from non-conducting materials it is permitted, due to the technology of hull construction from these materials, the properties of the materials used, etc., to accept the equivalents to the requirements for the installation, fastening and sealing of penetrations of cables and cable runs specified in the Rules for steel ships.

-On watertight bulkheads and masts, cables shall be fastened on special supports (saddles, tray plates, chocks, etc.).
+16.8.6 Cables penetrating decks and bulkheads.

-- 16.8.5.5 Cables running parallel to bulkhead subject to sweating shall be installed on bridges or on perforated panels in such a manner that free space is reserved between cables and bulkheads. - 16.8.5.6 Cable runs shall be installed with a minimum number of crossings.
-Bridges shall be used at places where cables cross each other.
-An air gap of not less than 5 mm shall be left between the bridge and the cable run crossing it over. - 16.8.5.7 For ships constructed from non-conducting materials it is permitted, due to the technology of hull construction from these materials, the properties of the materials used, etc., to accept the equivalents to the requirements for the installation, fastening and sealing of penetrations of cables and cable runs specified in the Rules for steel ships. - 16.8.6 Cables penetrating decks and bulkheads. - 16.8.6.1 Cable penetrations through watertight, gastight and fire-resisting bulkheads and decks shall be sealed.
+16.8.6.1 Cable penetrations through watertight, gastight and fire-resisting bulkheads and decks shall be sealed.